William Henry Hudson: Recognition and awards

 In 1925, a memorial to Hudson was inaugurated in Hyde Park by Stanley Baldwin.
 A stone panel made by Jacob Epstein depicted Rima from Green Mansions, and the engravings were by the designer Eric Gill.
 The memorial stands in the Hudson Memorial Bird Sanctuary in Hyde Park, not far from where he slept upon his arrival in England.

+The memorial attracted some controversy and was defaced numerous times, including being tarred and feathered in 1929.
+Dornford Yates considered it “as revolting as it is indecent” and described its unveiling as the day the “swindle of modernist art touched its high-water mark”.
+Baldwin himself is said to have been “visibly shocked” when he unveiled it.

 At the headquarters of the RSPB in Sandy, Bedfordshire, a portrait of Hudson painted by Frank Brooks hangs over the fireplace noting his role in the early days of the Society and for his bequest.

 Ernest Hemingway referred to Hudson's The Purple Land (1885) in his novel The Sun Also Rises, and to Far Away and Long Ago in his posthumous novel The Garden of Eden (1986).
 He listed Far Away and Long Ago in a suggested reading list for a young writer.
 Joseph Conrad stated that Hudson's writing "was like the grass that the good God made to grow and when it was there you could not tell how it came."

+Other notable literary admirers of Hudson included Gabriel García Márquez, Jorge Luis Borges, Ford Madox Ford, and Ezra Pound.